-Can work remotely or onsite in Belfast or London.
+Can work remotely or onsite in London.

 I've worked with Neil on a number of webapp projects, usually involving complex business processes.
 These all called for clear thinking, the ability to sensibly work within changing client constraints and a responsible, considered attitude to software development.
 He hit the mark every time, and he is consistently a pleasure to work with.
 Friendly, responsible and mature of mindset, Neil's a strong developer who I'm always happy to work with.
 When you hire him, you'll soon see what I mean.

 Research Exchange is a fintech startup that is capitalizing on the new MiFID II regulation that will force the banking sector to be more transparent with the distribution of research.
 Research Exchange is a marketplace that allows buying and selling of research.

 I worked as a Python developer in a Pyramid and SQLAlchemy stack.
 I migrated email templates from the codebase to a hosted solution.
 This made it easier for the email team to edit transactional emails.

 YunoJuno helps bring freelancers and employers together.
 Benefits from a freelancers point of view are; you get to use the YunoJuno contract and payment is guarenteed within 14 days.